 Management and Finance Department

 A hotel manager needs to function well under pressure and be ready to perform tasks requiring a range of skills.
 A hotel manager must be able to go from conducting staff interviews or coping with plumbing or electrical issues, to handling complaints from guests and more.
-As well as taking care of essential services like guest rooms and catering, a manager must interact with suppliers and outside contractors, supervise conferences and other events, oversee maintenance, upkeep, and renovations, and troubleshoot any problems.
+In addition to taking care of essential services like guest rooms and catering, a manager must interact with suppliers and outside contractors, supervise conferences and other events, oversee maintenance, upkeep, and renovations, and troubleshoot any problems.

 Hotel managers are also responsible for conducting inspections and ensuring safety, security, and compliance with regulations.
 Hotel managers need to keep occupancy levels as high as possible and deal with many of the financial aspects of the business.
 They must track revenue and expenditure, manage budgets, optimize profits, analyze sales and set targets, and identify optimal pricing and distribution tactics.